Devinterview-io/numpy-interview-questions/README.md

 ### Shallow Copy

 A shallow copy creates a new array object, but it does not duplicate the actual **data**.
 Instead, it points to the data of the original array.
-Modifying the shallow copy will affect the original array and vice versa.
+Modifying the shallow copy will not affect the original array, while any modification in the original array will affect the shallow copy.

 The shallow copy is a view of the original array.
 You can create it either by calling `.copy()` method on an array or using a slice operation.